-Crispy methi nasta or triangles made with green methi leaves, wheat flour, and regular spices.
-It is flaky, crisp, and has a similar texture to any popular Gujarati Farsi puri with a longer self-life.
+Crispy methi nasta or triangles made with green methi leaves, wheat flour and regular spices.
+It is flaky, crisp and has a similar texture to any popular Gujarati farsi puri with a longer shelf life.
 It is easy to make and also be a simple evening tea time snack or kids snacks recipes.
-I have shared the perfect ingredient ratio and a few no-fail tips to help you to make perfect methi nasta on the first attempt.
+I have share perfect ingredient ratio and few no fail tips helps you to make perfect methi nasta on first attempt.
 Do try this!

-- firstly, I use fresh methi leaves and sauté them into ghee to increase the self-life of nasta.
+- firstly, I use fresh methi leaves and sauté it into ghee to increase shlf-life of nasta.
 You can use dry methi leaves or kasuri methi instead of it.

-- oil or ghee should be perfectly incorporated into the flour, so flour should have a crumbly texture and hold shape between hands.
+- oil or ghee should be perfect incorporating to flour, so flour should have crumbly texture and hold shape between hands.

 - Roll the puri’s should be medium thick than a normal chapati or roti’s. this would help in attaining a crisp brittle texture. also, do not forget to poke with a knife/cutter before deep frying.

-- Lastly, Fry nasta in small batches on a medium-low flame. once deep-fried, cool down and store them in an airtight container for longer shelf life.
+- Lastly, Fry nasta in small batches in a medium-low flame. once deep fried, cool down and store them in an airtight container for a longer shelf life.